jaimegag/tkg-zone/windows/README.md

 ### 2.1 Prepare Cluster customizations

-There are a few  customizations that are required for Windows/MultiOS clusters that on TKG 2.x.x require us to create a Custom ClusterClass and use jsonPatches in it.
+There are a few  customizations that are required for MultiOS clusters that on TKG 2.x.x require us to create a Custom ClusterClass and use jsonPatches in it.
 - If you are deploying Windows Clusters in an air-gapped environment and/or using a Harbor registry wih self-signed certs you will also need to inject the CA Cert
+- Need to replace the Antrea OVS install ps script to prevent downloading libraries from internet, which will not work in air-gapped environmnts.
 - Disabling MHC for Windows nodes (it's prudent to do so because of Windows network stability but not mandatory)

 TODOs: In prior versions we had customizations to enable shorter node names for windows nodes and autoscaler for windows node pools.
 Older implementations for this are not required but new implementations are a WIP due to some issues.
 Will be added asap.